-- Discuss what is living, what is dead and what never lived at all. - Discuss animal and plant differences re: protection e.g. colour, poisons, pattern, spikes etc. - Draw the food chain grass, cows, humans - One child describes a plant/bird/minibeast and others have to guess it - Odd one out.
-A child chooses 3 pictures of a minibeast/bird/plant.
-Others say which is
+- Discuss what is living, what is dead and what never lived at all. - Discuss animal and plant differences re: protection e.g. colour, poisons, pattern, spikes etc. - Draw the food chain grass, cows, humans - One child describes a plant/bird/minibeast

 - Go on a sound walk either around school, in the school grounds or in the local community.
-If possible tape some of the sounds for use back in school. - Make a collection of objects that can be used to make sounds (not just instruments, also familiar objects). - Use the collection to make and describe as many different kinds of sound as they can eg. speaking, singing, striking, plucking, shaking, scraping,
+If possible tape some of the sounds for use back in school. - Make a collection of objects that can be used to make sounds (not just instruments, also familiar objects).